pyrsia/pyrsia/readme.md

    - regular build: `cargo run`
    - build in docker: `docker-compose up --build`

-*Note*: Make sure not to stop this process, as a running node is required for the following steps.
+*Note*: Do not to stop this process, a running node is required for the following steps.

 5. **configure Docker** to use Pyrsia, which is running on localhost port 7888\